 - 1 tablespoon pure maple syrup

 - 1 (15 ounce) can black beans, drained and rinsed

-- 1 ½ cups cooked bulgur (you can sub any whole grain you want here!*)
+- 1 ½ cups cooked bulgur (or another whole grain)*

 - sliced avocado

 - Add the onion, both kinds of potato, broccoli and corn to a large rimmed baking sheet.
 Drizzle with the olive oil and sprinkle with the cumin, paprika, chili powder, cayenne and salt.
 Toss to combine and spread in an even layer.

 - Bake for about 25 to 30 minutes, stirring once halfway through, until all the veggies are tender.

 - In a small bowl, whisk together the lime juice, maple syrup, salt, pepper and olive oil until well combined.

 - Add the beans, bulgur and roasted veggies to a large bowl.
 Toss to combine.
 Add in the dressing and toss again to combine.

 - Scoop some of the mixture into a serving bowl and top generously with some avocado, walnuts, and cilantro (or whatever toppings you would like!).